 Portuguese is a difficult language to learn.
 Write down Paraty on a piece of paper so when you get to the Novo Rio Bus Station you can simply show the name to get directions to the Costa Verde bus line.
 It is a four-hour ride down some twisted mountain roads with spectacular scenery.
 The bus will stop for a quick pit stop along the way.

-The square next to the Inreja de Nossa Senhora das Dores has a small soccer platform, which provided entertainment after dinner.
-It is ringed with small bars where Brazilians, Brits and Frenchmen cheer on their local favorites.
-Late into the night I shared pints of Brahma with other visitors to Paraty.
+The square next to the Igreja de Nossa Senhora das Dores has a small soccer platform, which provided entertainment after dinner.
+It is ringed with small bars where Brazilians, Brits, and Frenchmen cheer on their local favorites.
+Late into the night, I shared pints of Brahma with other visitors to Paraty.
 The best bar was Che’s.
 Beer in Brazil is severed very cold!

 Above the Rest